Level E

-Level E (レベル E, Reberu Ī) is a Japanese comic science fiction manga series written and illustrated by Yoshihiro Togashi.
+Level E (レベル E, Reberu Ī) is a Japanese manga series written and illustrated by Yoshihiro Togashi.
 The plot follows the misadventures of alien Prince Baka Ki El Dogra, who crash-lands on Earth and forcibly begins living with high school student and baseball player Yukitaka Tsutsui.
 However, Prince Baka gradually realizes that he is targeted by aliens from other planets, and he uses his clever wits to somehow maintain world peace each time.
-Along with its short length and more realistic art style, the story of Level E focuses much more heavily on humor than Togashi's more famous shōnen series Yu Yu Hakusho and Hunter × Hunter.
+Along with its short length and more realistic art style, the story of Level E focuses much more heavily on humor than Togashi's more famous series Yu Yu Hakusho and Hunter × Hunter.

-Level E was originally serialized in the Japanese Shueisha magazine Weekly Shōnen Jump from 1995 to 1997 for a total of 16 chapters.
-These chapters have since been collected into three volumes, as well as two magazine-style books.
-An anime adaptation of Level E directed by Toshiyuki Katō was produced by Pierrot and David Production and aired on TV Tokyo in early 2011.
+Level E was serialized for sixteen chapters in Shueisha's shōnen manga magazine Weekly Shōnen Jump from 1995 to 1997 and collected in three tankōbon volumes.
+A 13-episode anime television series adaptation, directed by Toshiyuki Katō and produced by Pierrot and David Production, aired on TV Tokyo in 2011.